gitshreevatsa/Voting-dapp/README.md

 ```bash
 npm install
 ```
-- Create a `.env` file in the root directory and add the following variables:
+- Create a `.env` file in the root directory and add the following variables(you would find them in the CLI at `nil config show`):
 ```bash
 NIL_RPC_ENDPOINT=<NIL_RPC_ENDPOINT>
 PRIVATE_KEY=<PRIVATE_KEY>